New Jersey 101.5

 We did have a 4th article written and this does explain why kratom should be regulated in New Jersey An article titled Union County, NJ senator explains why kratom should be regulated.
 This article was dated May 2,2023 and was written by Steve Trevelise.

-The New Jersey Kratom Consumer Protection act will help stop fake kratom and adulterated kratom products from being sold.
-Sure, there will always be the few who want to do things the wrong way, but most kratom vendors want kratom regulated to ensure consumer protection.
+The New Jersey Kratom Consumer Protection act will prevent the sale of fake and adulterated kratom products.
+Most kratom vendors want regulations to protect consumers, although there will always be a few who prefer to do things incorrectly.

-I have used kratom since 2015.
-I have used kratom responsibly and I have never had anything other than a better quality of life!
-Please investigate kratom and read up about kratom in our kratom blog.
+I have used Mitragyna Speciosa responsibly since 2015 and I have never had anything other than a better quality of life!
+Please investigate kratom and read up about it in our kratom blog.

 Conclusion